 I’m teaching an undergraduate course on game theory and I thought I’d try writing my course notes on this blog.
 I invite students (and everyone else in the universe) to ask questions, correct my mistakes, add useful extra information and references, and so on.

-However, I should warn the geniuses who usually read this blog that these notes will not be filled with deep insights: it’s just a introductory course and it’s the first time I’ve taught it.
+However, I should warn the geniuses who usually read this blog that these notes will not be filled with deep insights: it’s just a introductory course.

 I should also warn the students in my class that these notes are not a substitute for taking notes in class!
 I’ll tell you a lot of other stuff in class!

 Mathematicians use words differently from normal people.
 When you hear the word ‘game’ you probably think about examples like:

 • board games like checkers, chess, go, Scrabble, Monopoly, Risk and so on.